The Camogie Association has adopted the GAA Guidelines for Concussion as official policy.

 In 2016 and 2017 the Camogie Association was represented at the GAA Concussion Symposiums held in Croke Park in association with Bon Secours Health System and UPMC International.
 These events have helped to further increase awareness in relation to ongoing research and advances in treatment in this area.

-The document below contains details based on the most recent guidelines published by the GAA Medical Scientific and Welfare Committee in 2018.
+The documents below contain details based on the most recent guidelines published by the GAA Medical Scientific and Welfare Committee in 2018.
 It is intended as a master guideline to those involved in the sport and as an assistance to players, coaches, referee’s and medics in understanding and managing suspected concussion at all levels of the game.
-In this document, the Camogie Association reaffirms its position that if there are any signs leading to a suspicion of a concussion for a player, at any level or any age, the player should be removed immediately from play, and not return to action on the same day (the impact itself may on occasion be considered an indicator in this context, even in the absence of any immediate symptoms).
+In these documents, the Camogie Association reaffirms its position that if there are any signs leading to a suspicion of a concussion for a player, at any level or any age, the player should be removed immediately from play, and not return to action on the same day (the impact itself may on occasion be considered an indicator in this context, even in the absence of any immediate symptoms).

 The Camogie Association is also adopting and promoting the GAA Information Sheets on Concussion for Players, Young Players (5-18 year olds), Coaches, Parents and Referees.